 - On weekdays when boy choristers are required at the cathedral after school (mostly to sing services or rehearsals on Mondays, Tuesdays, Wednesdays and Fridays during term time), the boy choristers are under the cathedral's care from the moment their transport vehicles arrive at the cathedral until their parents collect them from us. - On Sundays the boy choristers are under the cathedral's care from the moment they arrive for rehearsal until their parents collect them from us.
-This procedure happens twice, once around the 10am service and once around the 4pm service. - On other occasions the boy choristers are under the cathedral's care from when they are required to be at the cathedral (e.g. for special services, recordings or concerts) when the same procedure applies - the boys are under our care from the moment they arrive in the crypt until the moment their parents collect them from the crypt. - Excursions (usually twice a year, for activities such as bowling or "clip and climb"). - Visits to sing concerts at churches around Cornwall (usually three each year). - Foreign tours (see separate policy document. - Boy choristers are not allowed to leave the cathedral premises except when accompanied by an authorised person, and only after permission has been given by the DoM or ADoM or Choir Assistant. - Staff including the Director of Music, Assistant Director of Music, and Choir Assistants are advised not to be alone in a car with someone under 18 years except in an emergency.
-Where it is necessary to transport one chorister, a second adult should be in the car.
-The cathedral will ensure that members of staff hold a current driving licence, business insurance, and MOT.
-A system should be established to ensure that these are checked on an annual basis.
+This procedure happens twice, once around the 10am service and once around the 4pm service. - On other occasions the boy choristers are under the cathedral's care from when they are required to be at the cathedral (e.g. for special services, recordings or concerts) when the same procedure applies - the boys are under our care from the moment they arrive in the crypt until the moment their parents collect them from the crypt. - Excursions (usually twice a year, for activities such as bowling or "clip and climb"). - Visits to sing concerts at churches around Cornwall (usually three each year). - Foreign tours (see separate policy document. - Boy choristers are not allowed to leave the cathedral premises except when accompanied by an authorised person, and only after permission has been given by the DoM or ADoM or Choir Assistant. - It is cathedral policy that no choristers should be transported in staff cars except in an emergency.
+In an emergency, staff must not to be alone in a car with any chorister, and a second adult should accompany them in the car.
+(Staff concerned are: the Director of Music, Assistant Director of Music, and Choir Assistants).